 You can use the commandline or have a look at Mustangprojects (not very complete) XSLT file which facilitates the transformation from ZF 1 XML to ZF 2 XML.
 There is also a first attempt for a Mustangproject sample file for version 2.

-ZUGFeRD supports five different levels of required structured information
+ZUGFeRD supports six different levels of required structured information

 - Minimum (ZUGFeRD 2 only)